• Skip to primary navigation

 Kale is a very versatile food, and can be eaten both raw in salads and smoothies or cooked into pasta dishes and other hot meals.
 It easily wilts down in hot dishes and becomes much more tender.
 Kale works perfectly as a spinach substitute in soups and stews too.

-My tahini kale salad, kale apple slaw and kale wild rice salad all use this healthy vegetable, as do my baked kale zucchini risotto and vegetable gnocchi soup if you are looking for kale recipes!
+My tahini kale salad, kale apple slaw and kale wild rice salad all use this leafy green vegetable, as do my baked kale zucchini risotto and vegetable gnocchi soup if you are looking for kale recipes!
 And do check out my tomato substitutes post if they cause an issue when making your salads too!

-Swiss Chard
+Swiss chard

 Swiss chard, or simply 'chard', is very similar to spinach with its strong slightly bitter taste and is part of the Chenopodioideae family.
 It has large dark green leaves and thick stalks that can be white, yellow, pink or red in color (often known as 'Rainbow chard').